Fiolstræde 29: Site history, 1579–1807

 The property was probably later acquired by Niels de Hemmer (1745–1784).
 It was at least later owned by his widow Sidse Marie de Hemmer (née Rohr, 1755–1809).
 Her property was home to 21 residents in eight households at the 1787 census.
 The owner, who was recorded as a flour merchant, resided in the building with her two daughters (aged four and seven).
 Jens Horob, a businessman (commosaor), resided in the building with his wife Johanne Jørgens and their two sons (aged eight and 10).
 Jørgen Rasmussen, a workman, resided in the building with his wife Magrethe.
 Helene Brandstrup, an unmarried 73-year-old woman with a pension, resided in the building on her own.
 Christian Krag, a workman, resided in the building with his wife Maren Jørgens.
 Christen Andersen, a workman, resided in the building with his wife Sidse Olsdatter and their three children (aged one to four).
 Christian Fischer, a workman, resided in the building with his wife Ingerborre.
 Hans Sørensen, another workman, resided in the building with his wife Anne Peters.

 The property was home to 35 residents in ten households at the 1801 census.
 Lars Bentzen, a tea retailer, resided in the building with his wife Marie Elisabeth Nyemann.
 Hans Olsen, a master tanner, resided in the building with his wife Margrethe Christine Rutil, their two-year-old son and a tanner (employee).
 Friderich Gøtz, a tambour, resided in the building with his wife Johanne Christine Lange. one maid and two lodgers.
 Peder Falberg, a taukir, resided in the building with his wife Helene Gabrielsdatter and their two children (aged seven and nine).
 Johan Friderich Hansen, a smith at Holmen, resided in the building with his wife Caroline Mathilde Lønholdt and their one-year-old son.
 Ane Marie Jensen, a widow, resided in the building with the widows Dorthea Margrethe Kildrop and Ane Jensen Klit and the latter's 13-year-old son.
 Rasmus Møller, a concierge, resided in the building with his wife Ingeborg Wastrup and their four children (aged three to eight).
 Christopher Hendrich Zonse, a fired soldier, resided in the building with his wife Ane Marie Madsdatter and their 12-year-old son.
-Birthe Olsen, a widow, resided in the building with the widow Margrethe Juler and the latter's 23-year-old son Niels Juler (bookprinter).
+Birthe Olsen, a widow, resided in the building with the widow Margrethe Juler and the latter's 23-year-old son Niels Juler (book printer).

 The property was listed in the new cadastre of 1806 as No. 221 in Klædebo Quarter.
 It was at that time still owned by Sidse Marie Hemmer.

 Wahl and the new building

-The property was destroyed during the British bombardment of the city in 1807m together with most of the other buildings in Fiolstræde.
-The present building on the site was constructed for distiller Christen Christensen by master carpenter Johan Christoffer Wahl for distiller in 1810.
+The property was destroyed during the British bombardment of the city in 1807, together with most of the other buildings in Fiolstræde.
+The present building on the site was constructed for distiller Christen Christensen by master carpenter Johan Christoffer Wahl in 1810.